 - Ground cloves

 - Homemade whipped cream – See below on how to make your own homemade whipped cream.
-You can also use a 4oz tub of Cool Whip instead, if you prefer.
+You can also use a 4oz tub of Cool Whip (or homemade Cool Whip, too!) instead, if you prefer.

 How to Make Homemade Whipped Cream